Fritz Waerndorfer: Patron of the arts

 His extensive letters to Carl Otto Czeschka, who was appointed to the Kunstgewerbeschule in Hamburg from Vienna in 1907, document Czeschka's further intensive collaboration with the Wiener Werkstätte.

 "Under pressure from his family to avoid the disgrace of economic ruin, Fritz Waerndorfer finally declared bankruptcy in 1913, losing both his and Lili's combined fortunes.
 The couple then emigrated to the United States in 1914.
 Waerndorfer worked as a farmer and then, the man who had owned textile factories, became a designer for a textile company."

 In the U.S. he called himself "Frederick Warndof" or "Fred Warndof" and worked as a farmer, designer and painter.
 The marriage between Fritz and Lili ended in 1930.

 In 1931 Fritz married the young English-born pianist and composer Fiona McCleary (1900–1986).
-He died on August 9, 1939, near Philadelphia in Bryn Mawr, Pennsylvania.

-Waerndorfer's daughter, Helen, married Ernst Bunzl and remained in Vienna.
+Waerndorfer died on August 9, 1939, near Philadelphia in Bryn Mawr, Pennsylvania.
+His daughter, Helen, married Ernst Bunzl and remained in Vienna.